Spring 2017 Schedule of Events

 Nyack College Handbell Choir

-Dr. Glenn Koponen & Prof. Jennifer Scott, Conductors
+Dr. Glenn Koponen & Prof. Jennifer Scott, Cond.

 Established in 1968, the Wind Ensemble is comprised of students, faculty, and community musicians performing works for concert band under the direction of Dr. Glenn Koponen.
 Selections by the Nyack Handbell Choir, directed by Prof. Jennifer Scott, will also be performed.